 ‘Scots’ is a spoken language with a number of different varieties, each with its own distinctive character.
 Scots is spoken in Glasgow, Dundee, Edinburgh and Aberdeen as well as in the Borders, Dumfries and Galloway, central Scotland, Fife, the Lothians, Tayside, Caithness, the North East and Orkney and Shetland.
-It is a language that has developed into dialects, traversing time and countries and travelled from Scotland, into Ulster and was spoken by many of the pioneers, from both Scotland and Ulster who settled in the ‘Colonies’ of the Americas.
-From there it even spread from the coastal regions of the Carolinas and extended up into the Appalachian mountains, but the root remained the same; that of Scots, and in many cases Lallans, the tongue of our ancestors.
+It is a language that has developed into dialects, traversing time and countries.
+The language travelled from Scotland into Ulster and was spoken by many of the pioneers, from both Scotland and Ulster, who settled in the ‘Colonies’ of the Americas.
+From there it spread from the coastal regions of the Carolinas and extended up into the Appalachian mountains, but the root remained the same; that of Scots, and in many cases Lallans, the tongue of our ancestors.

 Scots: Root Language

 Interestingly, although the whole of what is now the United Kingdom was once a Celtic nation, with our own ancestors being recorded as Brythonic, the surviving language of the Scots and for us in the borders especially, is defined by linquistic researchers as having a Germanic rather than Gaelic root.